 The Wall Mounted Pull Up/ Chin Up Bar allows you to perform pull ups easily and safely.
-Pull ups and chin ups are one of the staple exercises that should be a part of everyone’s workout routine, especially if you want to have a wide back and bring out the details of the upper back and lats.
+Pull ups and chin ups are one of the staple exercises that should be a part of everyone’s workout routine, especially if you want to strengthen you back.
 You can change the emphasis of the parts of your body you target, the wider grip is going to activate the lats primarily, but if you take a narrow grip, your biceps are going to be involved in the movement a little more.

 Your pull up bar at home will be mounted on the wall and can be used safely.
 Pre-checks are essential to make sure that the place of mounting is stable and can support body weight before setting up.

-Wall Mounted Chin Up / Pull Up Bar
+- Wall Mounted Chin Up / Pull Up Bar designed for home training

 Note: please ensure the bar is securely mounted to a suitable surface prior to use.